-The definition of stalking varies depending upon the jurisdiction.
-The Stalking Resource Center19 defines stalking as "a course of conduct directed at a specific person that would cause a reasonable person fear."
+The definition of "stalking" varies depending upon the jurisdiction.
+The Stalking Resource Center defines stalking as "a course of conduct directed at a specific person that would cause a reasonable person fear."

-Research shows that surveillance (watching, following) is the most common type of stalking behavior.
+Research shows that surveillance (e.g., watching and following) is the most common type of stalking behavior.
 Stalkers can cause serious emotional trauma and terror without ever communicating direct threats.
-Many victims experience loss of sleep, nightmares, weight loss/gain, depression, anxiety, and
+Many victims experience loss of sleep, nightmares, weight loss or gain, depression, anxiety, and difficulty in concentrating.
+Some are forced to change jobs and homes to avoid a stalker.